googlearchive/appengine-java-vm-guestbook-extras/README.md

 	$ gcloud config set project <your-project>

-Make sure that you're using a Managed-VMs-enabled app, ins [stage1/src/main/webapp/WEB-INF/appengine-web.xml](stage1/src/main/webapp/WEB-INF/appengine-web.xml).
+Make sure that you're using a Managed-VMs-enabled app, in [stage1/src/main/webapp/WEB-INF/appengine-web.xml](stage1/src/main/webapp/WEB-INF/appengine-web.xml), you have set `<vm>true</vm>`.
 Then do:

 	$ mvn gcloud:deploy